07947613070

 As the Bride Enters the Church or Venue

-There is usually a short time before the ceremony when the bridal party has arrived and gathers outside the door in readiness for the bride’s grand entrance.
-This is more usual at a church than a register office, but I love to take advantage and get some good shots of this.
+There is usually a short time before the ceremony when the bridal party arrives and gathers outside the door in readiness for the bride’s grand entrance.
+This is more usual at a church than a register office, but I love to take advantage and get some good shots of it.

 The bridal party waiting outside Old Marylebone Town Hall wedding ceremony room